Is your organic search traffic falling? Find out how to determine if it is due to Google's June 2019 core algorithm update.

 Most of these are very minor, and we don't even know they've happened.

 But there are major updates.
-In the past, we found out about these when people reported changes in their search traffic and visibility.
+Prior to 2019, we found out about these when people reported changes in their search traffic and visibility.

 Danny Sullivan, Google's public search liaison, said it was just a normal core update that they wanted to let people know about.